-Capacity rating based on 70°F ambient conditions, 100°F SDT temperature.
+Capacity rating based on 70°F ambient condition, 100°F Condensing Temperature, making cylinder ice.

+For Crushed ice capacity, multiply cylinder ice capacity by 1.04.
 Capacity rating is average for the model.
 Individual machines may vary up to 5% above or below.

-$Capacity\ rating\ is\ for\ clear\ ice\ production\ with\ makeup\ water\ containing\ no\ more\ than\ 200ppm\ total\ dissolved\ solids.$
+Capacity rating is for clear ice production with makeup water containing no more than 200ppm total dissolved solids.